Neha Bhasin

-Neha Bhasin (born 18 November 1982) is an Indian playback singer, popstar,performer songwriter.
+Neha Bhasin (born 18 November 1982) is an Indian playback singer, popstar, performer and songwriter.
 She is known for her playback work in Hindi, Telugu, Tamil cinemas and independent songs in the genre of Indian pop and Punjabi folk music.
 Bhasin has received seven Filmfare nominations across different languages and won two Filmfare Awards for her songs "Jag Ghoomeya" (Hindi) and "Paani Ravi Da" (Punjabi).
+In 2021, she participated in Bigg Boss OTT 1.

 Early life

 Bhasin won her first singing competition after singing Mariah Carey's song Hero at the age of 9.
 Since her childhood, she aspired to become a popstar.
 She joined Shiamak Davar's dance academy to learn various dance forms.
 She also trained in classical singing from Ustad Ghulam Mustafa Khan.

 Bhasin became an over-night sensation at age 18 when she was selected by Coke V popstars, a nationwide talent search conducted by Channel V to be a part of the 5-girl pop group Viva.

 Bhasin studied at Kendriya Vidyalaya Sector 2 RK Puram New Delhi followed by The Frank Anthony Public School, New Delhi, and at Lady Shri Ram College, Delhi.